michigan-traffic-lab/ROCO/README.md

     - level 2 - a traffic accident
 - Reason: A label that describes the reason for the traffic conflict.
     - 0 - entering a roundabout without yielding to the circulating vehicles
-    - 0* - truck/bus/trailer entering a roundabout without yielding to the circulating vehicles
     - 1 - unnecessary stop in the circle
-    - 2 - the truck/bus is too big and interferes with the traffic flow
-    - 3 - improper lane use
+    - 2 - improper lane use
-    - 4 - secondary conflicts.
+    - 3 - secondary conflicts.
 The conflict is caused by previous events, like a previous conflict or previous crash
-    - 5 - others
+    - 4 - others
 - The effect of the conflict on the traffic flow:
     - 0 - the traffic flow is not affected
     - 1 - one or two vehicles are forced to slow down in the circle due to the conflict
     - 2 - one or two vehicles are forced to stop in the circle due to the conflict
     - 3 - three or more vehicles are forced to slow down or stop in the circle due to the conflict
-- The time offset (second) of the conflict event from the first frame timestamp (also the conflict name).
-E.g., if the first frame timestamp is 2022-09-01 10-00-34-761973, and the time offset of the conflict is 3 seconds, then the conflict event timestamp is 2022-09-01 10-00-37-761973.

 In the CSV file, the columns are:
 ```